DEVELOPMENT TOPICS: Sports development

 Investing in sports development creates opportunities beyond the playing field.
 It encourages the training of coaches, educators, and mentors, ensuring a sustainable pipeline of role models and leaders.

-Although sport represents only 0.5% of Africa’s GDP, compared to around 3% of GDP globally, it has the potential to drive economic growth on the continent.
+Although sport accounts for only 0.5% of Africa’s GDP, compared to around 3% globally, it has the potential to drive economic growth on the continent.

 The importance of investing in sports development